PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 “What you doin’?”
 Kim accused.

 Tom braced her upper body and relaxed her legs shifting weight between feet, ready to flinch.

-“I’m going to the village.”
-Tom replied
+"I’m going to the village.”
+Tom replied.

 Nothing happened.
 Nothing happened for too long.
 Very quickly several more possible outcomes sprung to Toms mind; she was ready to dodge.
 But no, nothing.
 Tom chanced a gauging side glance towards Kim.